mfflavell/AEI_Artifical_Emotional_Intelligence/README.md

 Proposed NLU Pipeline for Understanding Implicit Goals

-# Dataset
+# Datasets
-I will be using the [DailyDialogue](http://yanran.li/dailydialog) dataset compiled for the International Joint Conference on Natural Language Processing (IJCNLP) in Taipei, Taiwan by Yanran Li, Hui Su, and Xiaoyu Shen, Wenjie Li, Ziqiang Cao, and Shuzi Niu.
+My primary dataset is the [DailyDialogue](http://yanran.li/dailydialog) dataset compiled for the International Joint Conference on Natural Language Processing (IJCNLP) in Taipei, Taiwan by Yanran Li, Hui Su, and Xiaoyu Shen, Wenjie Li, Ziqiang Cao, and Shuzi Niu.

 This is a very thorough dataset that includes over 13,000 conversations and over 100,000 utterances.
-Each conversation has been manually categroized by a topic while each utterance additionally categorized with an emotion and a statement type.
+Each conversation has been manually categroized by a topic while each utterance is additionally categorized with an emotion and a statement type.
+For the purposes of this model, which I intend to put into the NLU pipeline of a chatbot, I'm only interested in the emotion classification because I won't be asking users to classify their own messages with a topic and an utterance type (although that would be an interesting classification project for the future).
+However, I will include the topics and types below so you can see the diversity of utterances provided.
 * ***Dialogue: string.
 One utterance per row.***
 * ***Emotion: int.
 The emotion associated with the text.***
     * 0: No emotion